by chelsea schuyler

 Happy Halloween everyone!!

 This year I would like to dedicate my blog to one of the oddest forms of death: drowning.
+In Molasses.

 The most famous account of which is of course the Great Molasses Flood (aka Boston Molasses Disaster) of January, 1919.
 An enormous vat of molasses five stories high split open, spilling 2.3 million gallons of molasses and dangerous debris into the streets.